- Cell Biology

 - Contact Us

-Important new research that may help with certain brain disorders, as well as with improving our learning abilities, has been awarded the Tocris Bioscience prize.
-Sam Goodchild, a PhD student at the University of Bristol, was selected as the best pharmacology research student of his final year, winning a cash prize and a certificate.
+Important new research within the cell signaling research theme that may help with heart attack, thrombosis and stroke, has been awarded the Tocris Bioscience prize.
+Chris Williams and Shaista Nisar, both PhD students at the University of Bristol, were selected as the best pharmacology research students of their year, each winning a cash prize and a certificate.

 The Tocris Bioscience prize is awarded annually to the best final year pharmacology PhD student at Bristol University, as selected by the department.
 Consisting of a cash award and certificate, the prize reflects the close links between the two organizations and their shared commitment to excellence in life science research.
-Tocris Bioscience products are used by scientists carrying out research in fields such as cancer, stroke, Alzheimer's disease and obesity.
+Tocris Bioscience products are used by scientists carrying out research in fields such as cancer, cardiovascular disease, endocrinology, neurological disease, pain and inflammation, and respiratory disease.

 University College, Bristol opened in October 1876 with two professors, five lecturers and 99 students.
 It was the first college in the country to admit men and women on an equal footing.